Cappuccinuo/Elixir-and-Phoenix/calc/README.md

 MyCalculator can finish all the calculation related to `+`, `-`, `*`, `/`,`()`.
 The other two can only deal with non-negative calculation.

 ## Guide
 Download or clone this repository, execute `mix run -e MyCalculator.main`.
+To exit, just execute `Control + C` two times.